There are many things that we can do to take care of ourselves and reduce the risks associated with using drugs.

 - Know where to inject—check out our Safer Injection quick guide below.

-- Use new needles or clean them.
+- Use new, sterile needles each time you inject.
 Remember that insulin syringes develop a burr after a single use.
 New needles pierce, while old needles tear, which increases the risk of infection.

 - Use sterile water if possible to mix your drugs.